 But this summer, I said, 'why not make cherry wine' and voila!

 Seeing at every corner such ample succulent sweet binge cherries for a couple of bucks per pound; I got a little too happy and bought about close to 20 pounds of cherries.

 Thank God, for my juicer, the difficult part of pitting 20 pounds cherries was a piece of cake.

-My very first wine making - after only a month of fermentation; this cherry wine was banging.
+My very first cherry wine making - after only a month of fermentation; this cherry wine was banging.

 Patient as a nun, in 4 to 6 months’ time; I can't wait to see the legs of this ruby-red wine in my wine glasses.

-This cherry wine was fermenting for a month at approximately 70 degrees fahrenheit and almost all the sugar was converted to alcohol.
+This cherry wine was fermenting for a month at approximately 70 degrees fahrenheit and also stablized.

 The SG starting gravity reading of the must (juice) was 1.150, BRIX (sugar content) 34.3 and ABV Alcohol BY Volume 23.0%.
 The FG finishing gravity was 1.010, BRIX (sugar content) 2.6 and ABV Alcohol BY Volume 1.3%.

-So, just as I have intended it, this cherry wine was kicking at about 18% ABV.
+So, just as I have intended it, this cherry wine was kicking at about 18% ABV (alcohol by volume).

 I have to wait and see the outcome after fully aged, which might take a year or more.

-I let this cherry wine to age in multiple gallon bottle jars hidden somewhere for approximately one year and half.
+I let the cherry wine to age in multiple gallon bottle jars hidden somewhere for approximately one year and half.

 I thought, the temptation of opening a bottle of wine is far greater than opening a whole gallon jar to pour in to a glass.
 Yeah!
 It worked.

-And after waiting for a year and half, this cherry wine did not disappoint.
+And after waiting for about a year, this cherry wine did not disappoint.
 It came out full-bodied sweat and tart at the same time, full of complex to the mature palate.